reguv760/react-oauth-google/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Packages Used:

+1. react-google-login

+- A Google oAUth Sign-in / Log-in Component for React

+`npm install react-google-login`

+2. gh-pages

+- Publish files to a gh-pages branch on GitHub (or any other branch anywhere else).

+`npm install gh-pages --save-dev`

 Notes for Integrating Google Login to React project using 'react-google-login'

 1. Before installing 'react-google-login', create clientId in Google's Developer API Console